Pharmaceutical Sciences (PHS)

 Attributes: Undergraduate

-"The course introduces students to the different steps in the new drug development process and familiarizes them with FDA regulations pertaining to each of these steps."
+This undergraduate course introduces students to the history of pharmaceutics and medicine.
+Students also learn the different areas of the drug development process and familiarize themselves with FDA regulations pertaining to each of these steps.
+This is an engaging course format with team base learning and discussions.

 PHS 300 Biopharmaceutical Foundatn II (2 credits)